 On the other hand, with both breeds commonly found in rescue shelters simply because their owners underestimate their needs, you really should consider adoption as an option.
 The Pitbull Rescue Center lists adoptable Pitbulls (and other Pitbull mixed dogs) across the country, and the American German Shepherd Rescue Association lists adoptable German Shepherds.

-Overall, the Pitbull Terrier and the German Shepherd are similar in their love for their humans, and they are both one of the most loyal canines around.
-Not only does this make them really obedient, but in these guys you know that you have got a friend for life.
-They can become even more interesting when they get mixed together.
+Overall, the Pitbull Terrier and German Shepherd are similar in their love for their humans, and are among the most loyal canines around.
+Not only does this make them really obedient, but you know that you have a friend for life.
+They can become even more interesting when they are mixed together.

-The Pitbull Terrier is more sociable and friendly with unknown humans, so for this reason he is happy for anybody and everybody to be in his house, whereas the German Shepherd is much more aloof and cautious of strangers.
-Both of these traits are suited to the right family home, so all you need to do now is decide which pooch would suit you and your lifestyle better, but know that either dog is just as adorable and loving as the other, so everyone’s a winner!
+The Pitbull Terrier is more sociable and friendly with unknown humans, so for this reason, he is happy for anybody and everybody to be in his house.
+But, the German Shepherd is much more aloof and cautious of strangers.
+These respective traits are suited to the right family home.
+So all you need to do now is decide which pooch fits you and your lifestyle better, but know that either dog is just as adorable and loving as the other, so everyone’s a winner.